AmandaWelk/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+- it's a built in object that you store property values in that belong to the component
+- Where we manage the data for our component

 2. Where do you set initial state?
+- Set the initial state in the constructor of a class component right after we call super.

 3. What method do you use to update state?
+- To update state you would have to use this.state or this.setState

 ### Understand